Mitchelidze/Mitchelidze/README.md

 ### Hey, I'm Miranda 👋

-A junior design-minded
+A design-minded
  interface developer

-As a junior user interface developer or front-end designer, I’m promising performer to help SaaS brands build UX-driven, modern, resilient user interfaces.
-I’m co-founder of UIDev community in Georgia which organizes local meetups and events, such as CSSconf GE in order to help bright-minded people get together and know more.
-At the same time, I founded open-source initiative newcomers which helps local tech talents to be standout and be notified.
+As an userinterface developer or front-end designer, I’m promising performer to help SaaS brands build UX-driven, modern, resilient user interfaces.

 ##### All of my work is by default:
 01. UX-informed and component-driven
 02. Standards-compliant and progressively enhanced.
 03. Component-based, Mobile-first approached.
 04. Cross-browser compatible.
-05. Uses the latest in the front-end field
+05. Uses the latest in the UI and front-end field
 06. Optimizied for performance

 ##### Highlighted work
+- TBC Insurance iOs App UX review and new concept.
-- TBC Pay(Home page UX review and the new concept). > Soon to be developed via HTML5, SCSS and with several JS ineraction libraries.
+- TBC Pay mobile home page UX review and the new concept.
-- NewComers platform (Founder Development)
-- Livecaller(Mobile billing, checkout task flow) UI/UX design.  > Soon be markuped via TailwindCSS
+- Livecaller mobile billing and checkout task flow UI/UX design.
-- PlugAndPlay new concept development

 ##### Environemnt
 - Figma-first for designing and refining UI interfaces.(Every design tool friendly)
 - HTML5, CSS3(SCSS). 🔭 JS basics for UI interactions and TailwindCSS on the radar for 2020

 📁 Looking for PDF resume?
-[My Resume](https://www.github.com/Mitchelidze)  </br>
+[My Resume](https://bit.ly/3dvKbfN)  </br>
 📫 How to reach me: [mitchelidze@gmail.com](mailto:mitchelidze@gmail.com)